laszlocph/gimlet-documentation/src/pages/docs/deployment-settings/resource-usage.md

 ---
 title: 'Resource Usage'
 description: |
-  You can configure resource usage definitions in Gimlet for your deployed applications.
+  You can configure resource usage definitions for requests and limitations in Gimlet.
 ---

 # Resource Usage